 Or, they can opt to inquire via the Contact Form.
 A good example is Brain Traffic, which incorporated a Contact Form in their footer:

 These tips make it easy for you to engage with potential and existing customers, and stay connected with them.
+You can learn more about how to effectively design a form in this form design guide.

 #3.
 Place a catchy call-to-action